daniele-NA/jintonic/README.md

     implementation(":com.crescenzi.jintonic:vX.Y.Z")
 }
 ```

+---

+## ⚠️ What I Have to Know

+- Not all annotations require Android permissions.
+- Some checks (like `@RequireInternet` or `@RequireVpn`) may need specific permissions, while others don’t.
-### Before use any annotation read the @Annotation src code to see which permissions are required
+- 👉 Before using any annotation, **read its source code** in the repository to understand exactly which permissions (if any) are required.

 ---

 ## 🔍 How it works?